How to Create a Healthy Remote Work Culture

 “My number one tip for creating a healthy remote work culture is to follow The 8% Rule.”

 Alexis explains that this rule requires that 8% — or about five minutes per one hour — of the time in any virtual meeting should be spent doing something fun or social.
-When done consistently across a long period of time it can help foster social dynamics, similar to the concept of personalized chat groups we already covered.
+When done consistently across a long period of time, it can help foster social dynamics, similar to the concept of personalized chat groups we have already covered.

 “The activities help boost the efficacy and connections made throughout the rest of the meeting,” says Alexis.

-• Set group work sessions
+Set group work sessions

 Brainstorm sessions where every member of the team is invited to share big ideas or goals supports a company culture that is inclusive and collaborative.
 Consider setting regular recurring sessions on a quarterly basis or whichever schedule best suits your business.

-Better yet, make it an event by encouraging team members to dress up in costumes for a Halloween brainstorm (even if you happen to be meeting in August) or think of another fun way to bring the topic at hand to life.
+Better yet, make it an event by encouraging team members to dress up in costumes for a Halloween brainstorm (even if you happen to be meeting in August), or think of another fun way to bring the topic at hand to life.

-• Host out-of-work shared experiences
+Host out-of-work shared experiences

 You can plan a night where everyone orders in the same kind of food and connects through the experience of trying new cuisine.
-There are various tea tasting sets and even virtual horoscope or tarot card readers.
+There are various tea-tasting sets and even virtual horoscope or tarot card readers.
 Let your team pick a few options and vote on the activity.

 Mario Cacciottolo, business expert and PR & Branding Manager at SBO shares that you can also promote a healthy company culture throughout the workday with designated “off work” or “OTL” times.